nikodunk/roomsolar/content/blog/1000W-DIY-solar-battery-kit-parts-recommendation-1000W-Inverter-1000Wh-Lithium-battery-200W-solar.md

 This 1000W inverter size is great for running pretty much anything, and in our eyes is the current performance sweet spot in 2020.
 You can run small hot-plates with this, hair-dryers, etc which you could not run with the 500W.
 Beyond that, you can of course run the usual CPAP machines, TVs, laptops and phone chargers (same as the 500W kits).

+The big difference is that this one will run a household fridge, which is the killer backup use-case for preppers.

 Total parts cost: $676 ([We sell the same kit pre-built for $1,399](/solar-kit-1000)).

     $69 - 1000W (car) inverter